kkruecke/cplus-documentation/notes/various-complex-declarations.rst

 Higher Dimensional Arrays
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Two dimensional and higher arrays are still stored, like one dimensional arrays, as one contiguous linear block, with the first row or block of values followed by the next row or block of values.
-The code below shows the types of various addresses of 2-dimensional arrays, the difference in bytes when using pointer addtion, and it shows the corresponding dereference types.
+The code below shows the various address types possible for a
+2-dimensional arrays, and the difference in bytes when using pointer addition for each of these various pointer types.
+It also shows the corresponding dereference types.
 It uses the GCC extension ``abi::__cxa_demanage()`` from the header <cxxabi.h> to demangle the output of ``typeid()``.

 .. code-block:: cpp